 The three publications on the Reference Framework of Competences for Democratic Culture may also be of interest to higher education policy makers and practitioners.
 Volume 1 covers context, concepts, and the model, Volume 2 descriptors, and Volume 3 Guidance for implementation.
+A new Guidance document for higher education has just been published.

 The publications of the ETINED Platform (Ethics, Transparency and integrity) may likewise be of interest.
 So far, these cover ethical principles, ethical behavior of all actors in education, codes of conduct for teachers in Europe; a background study, and a study on policies for academic integrity in South East Europe in addition to a publication based on the launching conference of the ETINED Platform.
-On October 16, the Committee of Ministers adopted a Recommendation to member States on fostering a culture of ethics in the teaching profession.
+On October 16, 2019 the Committee of Ministers adopted a Recommendation to member States on fostering a culture of ethics in the teaching profession.